legerg05/legerg05.github.io/README.md

 # legerg05.github.io
-Hi, my name is Eric.
+My name is Eric.
 This is my github user website that I host.